Solefield Review

 You enter the school through the main building, originally a rather grand family house, where the entrance hall (the ‘Old Library’) comes complete with wood-panelled walls that bear the name and destination of every Solefield Leaver.

-Like most schools with limited space, Solefield is inventive with what it has.
-Not dissimilar to a London Day Prep, with the playing fields being a short walk from the main school site, plus the school makes full use of excellent local facilities.
+Solefield is inventive with its space.
+Not dissimilar to a London Day Prep, the playing fields are a short walk from the main school site and the school makes full use of excellent local facilities.

-Every opportunity is taken to keep the boys active and encourage outdoor learning.
-Solefield boys enjoy weekly Outdoor Adventure lessons using the school grounds, local woods and parks, in order to foster imagination, creativity and teamwork, to tie in one of the school values, ‘Value our world’.
+Every opportunity is taken to keep the children here active and encourage outdoor learning.
+Solefield pupils enjoy weekly Outdoor Adventure lessons using the school grounds, local woods and parks, in order to foster imagination, creativity and teamwork, to tie in with the ‘value our world’ part of the school ethos.

 SPORTS

-The school itself accommodates over 40 clubs, with everything from Fencing to War Hammer on offer.
-Plus, the boys choose between Judo or Chess which is on the curriculum and whichever they select will form part of their weekly timetable.
+The school itself accommodates over 40 clubs, with everything from Fencing to Performance Group, Dance to Lego, on offer.
+Plus Judo, Chess, Outdoor Learning, STEM, and Swimming are on the curriculum and included as part of the weekly timetable.

 ART & DESIGN

-Art is taught by subject specialists throughout the school from Reception to Year 8.
+Art is taught by subject specialists throughout the school from Little Acorns to Year 8.
 The purpose-built Art Room offers a wide range of activities, including painting, sculpture, printing and ceramics with the school’s own pottery wheels and kiln.

-Self-expression and creativity appear to be well-valued skills here – and I enjoyed over-hearing some older boys compliment one another on their work.
-A highlight of the year is the whole school Art Exhibition, where every boy in the school displays some of their work to be admired.
+Self-expression and creativity appear to be well-valued skills here – and we enjoyed over-hearing some older pupils compliment one another on their work.
+A highlight of the year is the whole school Art Exhibition, where every child in the school displays some of their work to be admired.

-Just off the main Art Room sits a Lego Hub, a specially dedicated space for building and crafting those lovely little bricks – the kind of den that any boy of a certain age would dream of.
-And great for developing those dexterity and spacial awareness skills… STEM is now an integral part of the curriculum for all year groups.
+Just off the main Art Room sits a Lego Hub, a specially dedicated space for building and crafting those lovely little bricks – the kind of den that anyone of a certain age would dream of.
+And great for developing those dexterity and spatial awareness skills… STEM is now an integral part of the curriculum for all year groups.
+Biology, Chemistry and Physics are taught in a very hands on way, with expert staff and a dedicated science lab.

 DRAMA & MUSIC

-Each year group takes up an instrument for one year and the selection is varied – violin, recorder, ukulele and keyboard to name a few – meaning that they get to experience music they might not have tried otherwise.
+Each year group embarks on a musical journey, learning a variety of instruments as they progress through the school – recorder, violin, melodica, ukulele and keyboard – meaning that they get to experience music they might not have tried otherwise.

 ACADEMICS & ADMISSIONS

-While this is an academically successful school, head, Helen McClure’s welcome address on the website states the school’s intention first and foremost.
+While this is an academically successful school, Head, Helen McClure’s welcome address on the website states the school’s intention first and foremost.
 ‘Life here is about much more than achieving excellent 11+, ISEB and Common Entrance results as we focus unapologetically on wellbeing and the whole child.’
-Nevertheless, the exam results for pupils leaving Solefield are outstanding and scholarships to top schools are achieved every year.

 Class sizes sit around 16 max – every child knows not just everyone in their year, but in every other year too.
-This approach combined with the small close-knit nature of the school, means that quieter or more senstive boys will stand a better chance to flourish plus find their feet academically.
+This approach combined with the small close-knit nature of the school, means that quieter or more sensitive individuals will stand a better chance to flourish plus find their feet academically.

 It’s one-form entry for Reception, Year 1 and Year 2, then year groups are split as necessary from Year 3 and above.
-As the top end of the school has grown, rather than increase class sizes (which hover around 16 max) they have just made the decision to split into three classes of 12 pupils from Year 5 onwards.
+As the top end of the school has grown, rather than increase class sizes (which hover around 16 max) they split year groups accordingly into classes of 12 from Year 4 as necessary.

+English and Maths lessons are always time-tabled for the morning, while pupils are still fresh.
 There’s lots of focus here on developing enquiring minds.
-I was particulary impressed with Emma Snow, the Head of English, who is hugely passionate about her subject and uses lots of innovations and techniques to really bring the subject to life.
+I was particularly impressed with Emma Snow, the Head of English, who is hugely passionate about her subject and uses lots of innovations and techniques to really bring the subject to life.

 Emma also runs the popular Debating Club and doesn’t shy away from every thought-provoking subject you can imagine – from ‘Are Wars fought for the Right Reasons’ to ‘Is Father Christmas a bad role model?’.